-When I was in grad school, my then boyfriend (and now husband) and I traveled to Huntington Beach from our college campus in Iowa to visit his half sister and her family.
-I only mention that she’s a half sister because my husband didn’t grow up with her and only got to know her as an adult.
+When I was in college, my then boyfriend (and now husband) and I traveled to Huntington Beach from our college campus in Iowa to visit his sister and her family.
 She welcomed us with open arms and had a slew of fun activities and recommendations planned for our trip.
-Those activities included her helping my husband plan our surprise engagement, but that story is for another day.

 I remember ordering a beer or something with alcohol and getting carded right at the start of our first sushi experience.
 The young waiter immediately noted we were from Iowa based on our IDs.
 Iowa, huh?
-I swear he sneered.
+(I swear he sneered while saying it.)
 Shit, my coolness just went down like 10 points at least.
 Oh well, we persevere as humans and keep moving forward in the face of loss of coolness, that’s what makes us human, you know?

 We ordered Philly rolls I think cause they had cream cheese (Midwesterners) and a few other things.
 When everything came out it was lovely, I’d say exhilarating even because we were going to use chop sticks.
 Yes, chop sticks.
-Now, you must know I had used them before at Chinese restaurants so I was semi-pro but still, it added to the excitement.
+Now, you must know I had used them many times before at Chinese restaurants, so I was semi-pro but still, it added to the excitement.